 The Technical Volume must be submitted in Adobe PDF format.
-The Technical Volume must conform to the following content and form requirements, including maximum page length.
-If Applicants exceed the maximum page lengths indicated below, EERE will review only the authorized number of pages and disregard any additional pages.
+The Technical Volume must conform to the following content and form requirements, including maximum page lengths.
+If Applicants exceed the maximum page lengths indicated below, DOE will review only the authorized number of pages and disregard any additional pages.
 This volume must address the Merit Review Criteria as discussed in Section V.A.2 of the FOA.
-Save the Technical Volume in a single PDF file using the following convention for the title: "ControlNumber LeadOrganization TechnicalVolume".
+Save the Technical Volume in a single PDF file using the following convention for the title: "ControlNumber_LeadOrganization_TechnicalVolume".

-The Technical Volume to the Application must not be more than 15 pages, excluding the cover page, table of contents, and must include all of the information in the table below.
-The Applicant should consider the weighting of each of the evaluation criteria (see Section V.A.2 of the FOA) when preparing the Technical Volume.
+The Technical Volume to the application must not be more than 15 pages, excluding the cover page and table of contents, and must include all of the information in the table below.
+The

+Applicant should consider the weighting of each of the evaluation criteria (see Section V.A.2 of the FOA) when preparing the Technical Volume.

-SECTION/PAGE LIMIT DESCRIPTION Cover Page The cover page should include the following: (Approximately 1 page) (1) Funding Opportunity Announcement title and number, specifically: FOA Title: Deployment of Clean Energy and Energy Efficiency on Indian Lands, Number DE-FOA-0001021); (2) Specific FOA Topic Area being addressed, as follows: Topic Area 1: Tribal building Clean Energy and Energy Efficiency Retrofits, and either: (a) Clean Energy systems (Topic Area 1.a.); or (b) Deep energy Retrofit Energy Efficiency Measures (topic Area 1.b.); or Topic Area 2: Community-Scale Clean Energy Deployment; (3) Name of the Applicant (Indian Tribe, Tribal Energy Resource Development Organization, Indian Tribe submitting on behalf of a Tribal Consortium or consortium of Indian Tribes, or authorized Tribal Organization or Inter-Tribal Organization submitting on behalf of an eligible Indian Tribe);
+SECTION/PAGE LIMIT DESCRIPTION Cover Page The cover page should include the following: (Approximately 1 page: Not counted against page limit) (1) Funding Opportunity Announcement title and number, specifically: FOA Title: Deployment of Clean Energy and Energy Efficiency on Indian Lands, Number DE-FOA-0001021); (2) Specific FOA Topic Area being addressed, as follows: Topic Area 1: Tribal building Clean Energy and Energy Efficiency Retrofits, and either: (a) Clean Energy systems (Topic Area 1.a.); or (b) Deep energy Retrofit Energy Efficiency Measures (Topic Area 1.b.); or b.
+Topic Area 2: Community-Scale Clean Energy Deployment; (3) Name of the Applicant (Indian Tribe, Tribal Energy Resource Development